 If you’re in the market for a fancy dinner, there’s sushi from Nobu Matsuhisa at Caesars Palace and Virgin Hotels.
 Grab truffle and artichoke soup at Guy Savoy’s namesake French restaurant at Caesars Palace.
 You can also go all in with steaks and a pre-nightclub party scene at STK at the Cosmopolitan of Las Vegas.
 See what all the table-side service is about at Carbone at Aria.

 But Las Vegas is so much more than fancy dinners, too.
-Catch breakfast, lunch, or dinner at the legendary Peppermill or gorge on some of the best tacos in the city at Tacos El Gordo with its long fast-service lines.
+Catch breakfast, lunch, or dinner at the legendary Peppermill, or gorge on some of the best tacos in the city at Tacos El Gordo with its long fast-service lines.

-Where to Start on Eater Vegas’ Best Maps
+Start on Eater Vegas’ Best Maps

 Eater publishes tons of different maps and guides that detail the top places and things to eat and drink in Las Vegas.
-Below, we cherry pick the most important points from some of our most popular maps.
+Below, we cherry-pick the most important points from some of our most popular maps.

 Sushi: The most essential sushi spot on our sushi map?
 Yui Edomae, where Gen Mizoguchi uses fish flown in from Japan for his omotenashi style of serving nigiri and omakase, or one of the toughest reservations to get, Kabuto.
 Of course, Nobu Matsuhisa and Masaharu Morimoto have locations on the Strip.

 Las Vegas Food ’Hoods to Know